tomedio/xpressjs/README.md

 - `swaggerDefinition` - object with Swagger definition, prepared in accordance with the OpenApi standard;
 - `endpointsFiles` - array of paths to files with endpoints definitions;
-- `swaggerOptions` - an optional object with additional Swagger configuration; more info you can find in the documentation of `swagger-autogen` package.
+- `endpointPath` - an optional path to the endpoint with Swagger documentation; as default value is used `/docs`.

 `getSwaggerEndpoint` is asynchronous function and returns handler that can be used in a second step - to add documentation endpoint to the application.
 You can do it by using `useSwagger` method from `swagger` object imported from XpressJS library.
-The method takes three parameters:
+The method takes two parameters:

 - `app` - ExpressJS application instance;
-- `handler` - handler returned by `getSwaggerEndpoint` method;
+- `handler` - handler returned by `getSwaggerEndpoint` method.
-- `endpointPath` - an optional path to the endpoint with Swagger documentation; as default value is used `/docs`.

-**Watch-out!** Starting the server application should be done after adding the Swagger documentation endpoint within `then` block after `getSwaggerEndpoint` method, as shown in the example below.
+**Watch-out!** Starting the server application should be done after adding the Swagger documentation endpoint within `then` block after `getSwaggerEndpoint` method, as shown in the example below. `useSwagger` method should be called as the first command there.

 **Watch-out!** If you want to use `handleNotFound` and `statusHandler` from XpressJS library, you should put them within `then` block after `getSwaggerEndpoint` method, before starting the application.